-The results of operations as a whole are reported in the Statement of Activities in a programmatic format.
+The results of this year's operations as a whole are reported in the Statement of Activities (presented on page 18) in a programmatic format.
 In the accompanying financial statements STAR (school tax relief) revenue is included in the other tax items line.
 However, in this MD&A, STAR revenue has been combined with property taxes.
 A summary of this statement for the years ended June 30, 2021 and 2020 is as follows: